WeixuanPlant/WeixuanPlant.github.io/_portfolio/portfolio-90.md

 ---
 title: "Wild Cotton Divesity"
-excerpt: "Exploring the untamed beauty of wild cotton populations, this project uncovers their genetic diversity, ecological resilience, and potential for sustainable crop improvement.
-Through fieldwork and genomic analysis, it tells the story of cotton in its natural habitat and the insights it offers for conservation and agriculture."
+excerpt: "Exploring the genetic diversity of wild cotton (_Gossypium hirsutum_) populations, this project aims to characterize the true distribution of wild cotton, resolve genetic relationships between wild and domesticated forms, and infer domestication history.
+It also evaluates the potential of wild genetic resources for sustainable crop improvement.
+Combining fieldwork with genomic analyses, this work highlights cotton in its natural habitat and the insights it provides for both conservation and agriculture."
 collection: portfolio
 ---